Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mascot has 46 active public transport stops, consisting of a mix of train and bus services.
-These stops are served by 24 individual routes, collectively facilitating 8,967 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 138 meters from the nearest stop.
+Mascot has 46 active public transport stops, consisting of both train and bus services.
+These stops are served by 24 individual routes, facilitating a total of 8,967 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 138 meters to the nearest stop.

-Service frequency averages 1,281 trips per day across all routes, equating to approximately 194 weekly trips per individual stop.
+Service frequency is high, with an average of 1,281 trips per day across all routes, translating to approximately 194 weekly trips per individual stop.

 Frequently Asked Questions - Transport